Root Canals and Endodontics

 These two parts are composed of sub structures that include:

-• Dentine, a softer material that supports the enamel and forms the bulk of the tooth
+- Dentin: a softer material that supports the enamel and forms the bulk of the tooth.

-• Cementum is a hard material that covers the surface of the roots
+- Cementum: a hard material that covers the surface of the roots.

-• Dental pulp is the soft tissue at the center of the tooth
+- Dental pulp: the soft tissue at the center of the tooth.

 The root canal system contains the dental pulp and extends from the tooth crown all the way down to the end of the root.
 A single tooth can have more than one root canal.